 The Partnership upholds the voice of local people in our area.
 We are responsible for agreeing a shared vision, creating the Big Local plan, overseeing its delivery, collecting evidence to show how the plan is progressing, and most importantly, striving to make North Brixton a better place in which to live.

-For the last two years, the Partnership focused on engaging with communities on our estates.
+For the last three years, the Partnership focused on engaging with communities on our estates.
 We realised that each of the estates had needs unique to their own environment.
 Hence, starting to make each one of them a better place in which to live required different approaches.
 While in the process of considering the unique approaches, we have maintained close contact with residents through our small to medium grants that are developing and supporting grassroots organisations and building capacity in the community.

-Now in the third year, we have been able to review our Big Local plan.
+Now in the fourth year, we have been able to review our Big Local plan.
 In the new plan, the Partnership retains all of the three previous elements of Safety in the community, Cohesion and increasing opportunities for Employment.
 What is more important is that we were able to set priorities and create a timeframe within which to deliver our objectives.

 From our initial consultations, you told our Partnership that the success of community activities pivoted on the safety on our estates.
 The Partnership has therefore given safety the highest priority.
 We have also been realistic about what we can achieve with our budget.
 Our intention has always been for the Big Local Impact to leave a legacy in the community.
 To do this, the Partnership decided on activities that first of all prepare the ground for a high yield.
 For example, we are investing in building capacity in the community followed by setting up employment structures and improving our communication to be able to reach residents on a regular basis.